Dispute Portland Parking Tickets For Free in Two Minutes Flat

-Depending on where you live, a lawyer dealing with parking infractions can cost from $200 to over $1000 per ticket case.
-Of course, if the lawyer is promising the earth, the chances are they will only deliver dirt.
-Therefore, if you go the lawyer route – prepare to pay up!
+A lawyer dealing with parking infractions can cost from $200 to over $1000 per ticket case.
+Of course, if the lawyer promises the earth, the chances are they will only deliver dirt.
+Therefore, if you go the lawyer route, prepare to pay up!

 An alternative to this is using the DoNotPay app for free to fight all your legal battles with authorities.
-All you have to do is submit your evidence, which you have to do either way with a lawyer or without them, answer a few questions, and get ready to feel like Harvey Specter for at least a day!
+All you have to do is submit your information.
+You'll have to do that with a lawyer or without one anyway.
+After you answer a few questions from the chatbot, get ready to feel like Harvey Specter for at least a day!

-DoNotPay will file all the evidence and documents neatly and provide you with an exact script of what to say at your hearing so you can win your first solo legal case!
+DoNotPay will help you efficiently file all the evidence and documents and will provide you with an exact script of what to say at your hearing.
+Access DoNotPay through any web browser.

 Do I need an attorney to appeal a parking ticket?

 Great news!
-You do not need a lawyer!
-Whether you are scared of them or just don’t like suits, you’d be glad to hear that hiring a lawyer is absolutely not necessary to dispute a parking ticket in Portland.
+You do not need a lawyer to dispute a parking ticket in Portland.